-Anyone who fails to admit that he is a sinner by birth or nature is still spiritually blind.
-Similarly, anyone who fails to acknowledge Jesus Christ as the Way, the Truth and the Life, and as the only Saviour sent by God to save us from our sins is indeed spiritually blind.
+Anyone who fails to admit that he is a sinner by birth or by nature is still spiritually blind.
+Similarly, anyone who fails to acknowledge Jesus Christ as the Way, the Truth and the Life, and as the only Saviour sent by God to save us from our sins, is indeed spiritually blind.

-This is why the Pharisees asked Jesus, “Are we blind also?”
+This is why when the Pharisees asked Jesus, “Are we blind also?”
 Jesus said to them, “If you were blind, you would have no sin; but now you say, ‘We see.’
 Therefore your sin remains.”
 (John 9:40-41 NKJV).